V3NCO/Hajdentity/README.md

 # Hajdentity

+> [!WARNING]
+> This project is incredibly messy, unstable, and unfinished:
+> this is not a result of low effort or vibecoding,
+> this is a result of me being horrible at coding and managing my time
+> Some stuff is as polished as i could make it, some stuff is incredibly rushed.

 ## Description

 Hajdentity is a platform to make a profile for your beloved plushies (BLÅHAJ is love, BLÅHAJ is life), you get a profile page; giving a bunch of information such as: